Young people and asthma

 - More social media awareness of asthma targeted at young people.

-- Asthma Foundations do talks at schools to show everyone that asthma is a medical condition and is in no way related to being nerdy or unfit etc. so kids with asthma don't feel embarrassed about using their inhaler.
+- Asthma Australia do talks at schools to show everyone that asthma is a medical condition and is in no way related to being nerdy or unfit etc. so kids with asthma don't feel embarrassed about using their inhaler.

 - For places of interest such as clubs, pubs, restaurants, festivals etc to be asthma aware and have available resources on hand or nearby for patrons.